-The SSI New Beginnings Festival, being held this Saturday the 16th of November at Tumbalong Park, Sydney, is a unique celebration of the creative work of artists, performers and craftspeople from refugee and migrant backgrounds living in NSW.
+The SSI New Beginnings Festival, being held Saturday the 16th of November at Tumbalong Park, Sydney, is a unique celebration of the creative work of artists, performers and craftspeople from refugee and migrant backgrounds living in NSW.
 People of all abilities are welcome to join the festivities.
 Mable are delighted to be the Accessibility and Inclusion Partner for the SSI’s Spring 2019 New Beginning Festival.

 For the festival, Mable are hosting an Access and Inclusion tent, with a quiet space, lived experience educators from the SSI Our Voice program, DIY bag making workshops, sensory tools such as noise-cancelling headphones, sensory toys and communication cards, mindfulness activities and disability and cultural awareness resources.